What is Hormone Headaches?

 You can safely manage pain and stop the occurrence of hormone headaches through the following treatment options:

-Headaches experienced in conjunction with the start of a menstrual period can be managed by taking prescription oestrogen supplements.
-The pills work by keeping oestrogen levels from significantly dropping during your period, easing up your headache symptoms.
+Headaches experienced with the start of a menstrual period can be managed by taking prescription oestrogen supplements.
+The pills keep oestrogen levels from significantly dropping during your period, easing your headache symptoms.
 Gels and patches are more effective and provide more stable oestrogen control than oral supplements.

 Changes to contraceptive pills